meganreckner/cucumber_style_guide/Guide/project_setup.md

 ## Step Definition Files
 #### Group step definitions in multiple files
 Step definition files should be grouped in a way that makes sense in the context of your particular business model or application.
-Suggested groupings include: by model.
+Suggested groupings include: by model or by domain objects (user, account, device, etc.).

 * Provides a built-in guide for where to add or find steps
 * Makes nesting related steps, and finding related step definitions, easier